ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             ' Render the SVG document
             _wpfRenderer.Render(svgDocument)

-            ' Retrived the rendered drawing, and do something with it Dim drawing As DrawingGroup = _wpfRenderer.Drawing
+            ' Retrieved the rendered drawing, and do something with it Dim drawing As DrawingGroup = _wpfRenderer.Drawing

             ' Signal an end to the rendering process